EKTA-30/crm-app/README.md

 # crm-app
-A backend Customer relation management application, built using Node, express a d mongoDB.
+A backend Customer relation management application, built using Node, Express and MongoDB.